ajrcarey/pdfium-render/README.md

 _Note: upcoming release 0.9.0 will remove all deprecated items.
 For a complete list of deprecated items, see <https://github.com/ajrcarey/pdfium-render/issues/36>._

+Release 0.8.26 increments the `pdfium_latest` feature to `pdfium_6721` to match new Pdfium release 6721 at <https://github.com/bblanchon/pdfium-binaries>, adds new crate features `image_025`, `image_024`, and `image_023` to allow explicitly pinning the version of `image` that should be used by `pdfium-render`, sets `image` to `image_025`, and adjusts bookmark traversal so that bookmarks are returned in a more natural order, thanks to an excellent contribution from <https://github.com/mlaiosa>.

-Release 0.8.25 establishes a minimum supported Rust version of 1.60 for `pdfium-render`, increments the `pdfium_latest` feature to `pdfium_6666` to match new Pdfium release 6666 at
-<https://github.com/bblanchon/pdfium-binaries>, adds new crate features `pdfium_use_skia`,
-`pdfium_use_win32`, `pdfium_enable_xfa`, and `pdfium_enable_v8` to make available certain
-Pdfium functions that require Pdfium to be built with specific compile-time flags, and adds bindings for all remaining `FPDF_*` functions in the Pdfium API to `PdfiumLibraryBindings`, an important milestone leading up to release 0.9.0.
+Release 0.8.25 establishes a minimum supported Rust version of 1.60 for `pdfium-render`, increments the `pdfium_latest` feature to `pdfium_6666` to match new Pdfium release 6666 at <https://github.com/bblanchon/pdfium-binaries>, adds new crate features `pdfium_use_skia`, `pdfium_use_win32`, `pdfium_enable_xfa`, and `pdfium_enable_v8` to make available certain Pdfium functions that require Pdfium to be built with specific compile-time flags, and adds bindings for all remaining `FPDF_*` functions in the Pdfium API to `PdfiumLibraryBindings`, an important milestone leading up to release 0.9.0.

 Release 0.8.24 fixes a bug in certain string handling operations in the WASM bindings implementation, and introduces the ability to control the version of the Pdfium API used by `pdfium-render`.
 By default `pdfium-render` uses the latest released version of the Pdfium API, potentially requiring you to upgrade your Pdfium library if the latest release contains breaking changes.
 This can be inconvenient!
 To explicitly use an older API version, select one of the crate's Pdfium version feature flags when taking `pdfium-render` as a dependency in your project's `Cargo.toml`.
 See the "Crate features" section below for more information.

 Release 0.8.23 updates the Pdfium bindings to the latest upstream release, adds new function `PdfPageTextChar::text_object()` for retrieving the page object containing a specific character in a text page, deprecates the `PdfFont::name()` function in favour of `PdfFont::family()` to match changes in upstream naming, adds new functions `PdfFont::is_embedded()` and `PdfFont::data()` for retrieving embedded font data, updates the `examples/fonts.rs` example to demonstrate the new functionality, and adjusts the implementation of some internal functions in response to upstream changes.
 Deprecated items will be removed in release 0.9.0.

-Release 0.8.22 updates all examples and tests that reference functionality from the `image` crate to use calls compatible with both `image` 0.25.x and 0.24.x, adds support for static linking to a dynamic Pdfium library at compile time, adds the `PdfPages::page_size()` and `PdfPages::page_sizes()` functions for retrieving the size of one or all pages without first needing to load those pages into memory, and removes an unneeded internal dependency on the `iter_tools` crate, thanks to excellent contributions from both <https://github.com/DorianRudolph> and <https://github.com/aruediger>.

 ## Binding to Pdfium